Style Magazine: When Art Meets Fashion

 Words Anne Hudson

 "I admire artists who take on the daunting genre of jewellery making.
-Sophie Devitt is one of those people.
+Sophie Divett is one of those people.
 Following an arts degree in sculpture she transitioned into jewellery.
 Her focus while studying for her Bachelor of Fine Arts was small sculptures and in many ways her jewellery is just an extension of that practice.

 Custom made ring, 18ct white gold with Australian zircon.